okbob/plpgsql_lint/README.md

     END;
     $$ LANGUAGE plpgsql SET plpgsql.enable_lint TO false;

-_A usage of plpgsql_lint does a small overhed and only develop or preprod environments are preffered._
+_A usage of plpgsql_lint adds a small overhead and you should use it only in develop or preprod environments._

 ### Dynamic SQL